ksu-cs-textbooks/cis400/content/D-milestones/11-web-milestone-2.md

 Add a form to your Index.cshtml page. that contains inputs for:

-1. A submit button to run the search and filter operations A text input to enter search terms into
+1. A submit button to run the search and filter operations
+2. A text input to enter search terms into (search both the Name and Description)
-2. A series of checkboxes corresponding to the types of order items (Entree, Side, and Drink)
+3. A series of checkboxes corresponding to the types of order items (Entree, Side, and Drink)
-3. Two number inputs specifying a range that calories should fall into
+4. Two number inputs specifying a range that calories should fall into
-4. Two number inputs specifying a range that price should fall into.
+5. Two number inputs specifying a range that price should fall into.

 Each of these additional inputs should be arranged so that their purpose and use is clear to the casual web surfer.
 I.e. they should be clearly labeled and ordered.
 Look at your Movie site for ideas.